czi-catalystproject/hub-champion-training/episodes/manage_images.md

 (episode-images:other)=
 ### Choosing a custom image with the "Other..." option

-The "Other..." option allows a user to specify a custom image container to pull into the hub.
+The *Other...* option allows a user to specify a custom image container to pull into the hub.
 There are a number of container registries online that host containerized applications, such as Docker Hub, GitHub, Azure, Amazon and Google Container Registries, Red Hat Quay, etc.

 **Only containers that are compatible with JupyterHub can be pulled into a hub**.
 To find JupyterHub-compatible containers you can, e.g.

 - browse the list of 2i2c-maintained hub images on [Red Hat Quay](https://quay.io/organization/2i2c)
 - take a look at [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html)
 - take a look at the [Rocker Project](https://rocker-project.org/images/) for R Docker containers (note only the `binder` image is JupyterHub-compatible)
-- search Docker Hub for the term "jupyterhub".
+- search Docker Hub for the term "jupyter".

 :::{caution}
 Anyone can create a container and publicly share it online, therefore it is important to be cautious about downloading this software onto your machine.
 A few good indicators to look for are